mrahnis/surficial/README.rst

 Surficial is a Python library and CLI tools to support stream long-profile analysis and plotting.

 The CLI displays matplotlib plots of showing long-profile or plan view maps.
-It is meant to be simple and accepts as arguments a set of 2D or 3D stream centerlines, and an elevation source.
+It is meant to be simple.
+It accepts as arguments a set of 2D or 3D stream centerlines, and optionally a elevation source.
 Optional arguments may include one or more point datasets to display on the profile, along with plot styles from a JSON file.

 .. image:: https://travis-ci.org/mrahnis/surficial.svg?branch=master
     :target: https://travis-ci.org/mrahnis/surficial